Last updated: January 13, 2025

 4. Describe the sponsorship opportunities being offered

 Tiered packages are usually displayed in two different ways.
 An efficient way to do this could be with a matrix table that includes all the packages as the columns and the packages’ features as the rows.
-Cost and availability should also be specified somewhere in the table.
+Cost and availability should also be specified in the table.
 You can view the event proposals for The Arc for an example of how this might look.
 The other way to display sponsorship packages is to just list all the relevant info out under the package name, like MICCAI’s event sponsorship prospectus.

-Further, a-la-carte sponsorship opportunities can work in three ways.
+On the other hand, a-la-carte sponsorship opportunities can work in three ways.

 - They can be add-ons to be purchased along with a sponsorship package as a customization option.
 (Ex.
 Fire-Rescue Canada’s event sponsorship example)